bcrodrigo/rag_with_ollama/README.md

-# rag_with_ollama
+## Description

-Repository to test RAG using Ollama locally on my computer.
+Repository to test Retrieval Augmented Generation (RAG) on-device using Ollama.

 ## Background and Motivation